axel3rd/mpg-coach-bot/README.md

 ## Concept

-Automate and optimize your [MPG](http://mpg.football/) weekly league actions, using external data like [mpgstats](https://www.mpgstats.fr)
+Automate and optimize your [MPG](http://mpg.football/) weekly league actions, using external datas like [mpgstats](https://www.mpgstats.fr) and [equipeactu](http://www.equipeactu.fr/blessures-et-suspensions/).

+The efficiency algorithm used to calculate players score is:

+    player.matchs / championshipDays * player.average * (1 + player.goals() * 1.2)

 ## Usage